Psychological Assessment

 Offered virtually or in-office

-All evaluations include initial interview, contact with a friend or family member (if authorized by you), rating scales, results session, and comprehensive, individualized report.
-Depending on the type of evaluation, cognitive/IQ screening or testing,
+All evaluations include initial interview, self-report and observer rating scales, administration of psychological testing, results session, and comprehensive, individualized report.
+Depending on the type of evaluation, cognitive/IQ testing and ratings of adaptive skills may be warranted.

 Adult Neurodevelopmental